lealclarissa/lealclarissa/README.md

 ### Hi there 👋

-🌱 I am studying Back-End basics with @reprograma.
+🌱 I am studying Backend with @reprograma.
 I'm currently learning JavaScript.

 <!--
 **lealclarissa/lealclarissa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.